 What does that mean in layman’s terms?

-Our team has created a way to match John Smith from San Francisco’s loan application, to unstructured data sources - think social data or publicly available data.
+Our team has created a way to match John Smith from San Francisco’s loan application, to unstructured data sources – think publicly available data.

 Why are patents important when it comes to AI, Credit Scoring & Credit Underwriting?